Arjun-kmr/Melanoma-Detection-Assignment/README.md

 8. Squamous cell carcinoma
 9. Vascular lesion

-NOTE: You don't have to use any pre-trained model using Transfer learning.
-All the model building process should be based on a custom model.

 #### Project Pipeline
 - Data Reading/Data Understanding → Defining the path for train and test images
 - Dataset Creation→ Create train & validation dataset from the train directory with a batch size of 32.
 Also, make sure you resize your images to 180*180.